Lucasspindola/BiblioteKA-FinalProject-M5-Team/README.md

 pip install -r requirements.txt
 5- Run the migrations
 python manage.py migrate
-6- Create .env and fill in the information. (keys that are in the .env.exemple) 7- Start the server python manage.py runserver
+6- Create .env and fill in the information. (keys that are in the .env.exemple).
+7- Start the server
+python manage.py runserver